Alessio-Pecilli/TirocinioPecilli/README.md

 - **Data Handling Efficiency**: QPCA is particularly useful when dealing with massive datasets or tackling problems that require high computational complexity.

 **VQSD: Algorithm Purpose**
 The goal of the VQSD algorithm is to output the Eigenvalues and Eigenvectors of a given quantum state ρ.
-This state, along with a copy, is passed through a quantum circuit \(U(\theta)\), with parameters \(\theta\) initialized randomly.
+This state, along with a copy, is passed through a quantum circuit U(θ), with parameters θ initialized randomly.
-By executing the circuit a sufficient number of times, the objective is to optimize the parameters in order to minimize the cost function \(C(U(\theta))\).
-Once the cost function is optimized, the optimal \(\theta\) parameters will allow us to obtain the desired Eigenvalues and Eigenvectors.
+By executing the circuit a sufficient number of times, the objective is to optimize the parameters in order to minimize the cost function (C(U(θ)).
+Once the cost function is optimized, the optimal θ parameters will allow us to obtain the desired Eigenvalues and Eigenvectors.
 The quantum state represented by ρ may be either pure or mixed:
 - **Pure State**:
   - Perfectly known state (maximum system knowledge)